 - Distributed Caching: Suitable for scalable applications, distributed caching allows multiple application instances to access shared cache storage, ensuring data consistency and high availability.

-- Response Caching: Used in to store HTTP responses for improved performance in web applications.
+- Response Caching: A technique in ASP.NET Core that stores HTTP responses for improved performance in web applications.

 - Output Caching: Used in to cache the output of specific controllers or pages in web applications.